Cerenome: ReSPECT-PBC Clinical Trial for Pediatric Brain Cancer

-Plus Therapeutics is developing the Rhenium (186Re) Obisbemeda radiotherapeutic for the treatment of rare, frequently fast-growing pediatric brain and spinal cord tumors with a poor prognosis, ependymoma and high-grade glioma (HGG).
+Cerenome is developing the Rhenium (186Re) Obisbemeda radiotherapeutic for the treatment of rare, frequently fast-growing pediatric brain and spinal cord tumors with a poor prognosis, ependymoma and high-grade glioma (HGG).
 The ReSPECT-PBC (Pediatric Brain Cancer) U.S. Phase 1 Clinical Trial is planned to initiate in 2025.

 Cancer is the leading cause of death by disease among children in the U.S. Brain and spinal cord tumors are the 2nd most common cancers in children, accounting for ~26% of childhood cancers.

 Ependymoma is a rare, slow- or fast-growing (depends on Grade) primary CNS tumor that forms in ependymal cells that line the ventricles of the brain and the center of the spinal cord; may spread throughout the CNS but spread outside of the CNS is rare; all can recur but often patients are tumor-free for years before testing shows new tumor growth, either at the same location as the first tumor or somewhere else within the CNS.

 HGG is a rare, fast-growing CNS tumor that forms in glial cells of the brain and spinal cord; can be found almost anywhere within the CNS, but are most commonly within the supratentorium in children ages 15–19; HGG found in children are different from those in adults.

 Other research and applications

 Rhenium is a versatile radioisotope (radioactive isotope) that emits beta energy with a short half-life (17 to 90 hours) and sufficient energy for destroying tumor tissue – as well as a gamma energy with photons for live imaging through the treatment process.
-Plus Therapeutics leverages two different radioisotopes, Rhenium-186 and Rhenium-188, which offer unique physical properties for treating various tumor sizes and types.
+Cerenome leverages two different radioisotopes, Rhenium-186 and Rhenium-188, which offer unique physical properties for treating various tumor sizes and types.
 Rhenium-186 is nuclear reactor-produced 1.8 mm average radiation path length of beta energy and suitable for treating small and medium size tumors.
 Rhenium-188 is generator-produced for quick availability 3.1 mm average radiation path length of beta energy and suitable for treating large size tumors.

 As of January 2024, the company is evaluating the safety and efficacy of 188RNL-BAM in preclinical trials for targeting primary liver cancer, hepatocellular carcinoma, and secondary liver cancer, metastatic colorectal cancer.